tomalbrc/filament/docs/src/content/decorations.md

 Decoration configuration files are to be placed in `MyDatapack/data/<namespace>/filament/decoration/my_decoration.json`.

-All item-behaviours such as `food`, `fuel` and `cosmetic` are supported by decorations.
+All item-behaviours such as `fuel` and `cosmetic` are supported by decorations.

-You can also set components similar to item configurations using the `components` field
+You can also set components to the configurations using the `components` field.

 ---